-- Certain features (generators) of a system seem to be able to create chaotic behaviour.
+- Certain features (generators) of a system seem to be able to create chaotic behavior.

 - Very small differences in a generator can result in very large differences in a system further on in time (the butterfly effect).

-- Elements (attractors) in chaotic behaviour sometimes settle down to form predictable behaviour in a more understandable pattern.
+- Elements (attractors) in chaotic behavior sometimes settle down to form predictable behavior in a more understandable pattern.

 Running a marble down a tilted board filled with obstacles.
 The marble will take a certain path down the board hitting obstacles on its journey.
 Dropping the marble a second time will result in it most likely taking a different route.
 Any minute differences at the start will because it to behave differently on its path down the board.